hbctraining/variant_analysis/schedule/README.md

   4. [Alignment File Processing ](../lessons/06_alignment_file_processing.md)
       <details>
        <summary><i>Click here for a preview of this lesson</i></summary>
-         <br>Before we can call variants from our alignment files, we need to do some processing to clean them up.
+         <br>Before we can call variants from our alignment files, we need to do some processing to clean up the alignment files.
 The two major concerns here are organizing (sorting) our alignment files for our analyses and removing duplicates.
          <br><br>This lesson will:<br>
              <ul><li>Differentiate between query-sorted and coordinate-sorted alignment files</li>
              <li>Describe and remove duplicate reads</li>
-             <li>Process a raw SAM file for input into a BAM for GATK</li></ul>
+             <li>Process a raw SAM file for input into a BAM for <code>GATK</code></li></ul>
              <hr />
         </details>